 Marker series.
 This marker is included in the B-52 Bomber Crash in Maryland marker series.

 Location.
-39° 34.123′ N, 79° 4.735′ W. Marker is in Barton, Maryland, in Allegany County.
-Marker can be reached from the intersection of Pine Swamp Road and Westernport Road.
-The marker is about 1000 yards east of the intersection, on private property that cannot be accessed without the owner's permission.
-The Big Savage hiking trail comes to within about 300 feet of the marker, where the DNR is still planning to erect a publicly accessible marker.
+39° 34.072′ N, 79° 4.243′ W. Marker is in Barton, Maryland, in Allegany County.
+Marker is on Westernport Road 0.2 miles north of Pine Swamp Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Barton MD 21521, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Major Robert E. Townley (approx. 0.4 miles away); Robert Lee Payne (approx. 3.4 miles away); Veterans Memorial (approx. 4.6 miles away); Welcome to "Lefty" Grove Memorial Park (approx. 4.8 miles away); Coming Home to Lonaconing (approx. 4.8 miles away); The Early Years — Lonaconing, Maryland (approx. 4.8 miles away); Red Sox (1934 - 1941) (approx. 4.8 miles away); Baltimore Orioles (1920 - 1924) (approx. 4.8 miles away).

 More about this marker.
 Marker is about 1500 feet east of the actual crash site, where there is another marker for Major Townley.
 The crash site is on private property, and trespassing is forbidden.